uphoffjs/FantasyWritingApp/CLEANUP-TODO.md

 ### Phase 1 Completion

+---

+## 📝 Note: Reference Tests Converted to Documentation

+**Date**: 2025-10-02

+The tests in `cypress/reference/` were not actual tests but reference examples.
+These have been converted to comprehensive markdown documentation:

+- **New File**: `cypress/docs/REFERENCE-TEST-PATTERNS.md`
+- **Content**: All test patterns, custom commands, and examples
+- **Status**: Reference directory deleted, documentation complete

+Phase 1 work focused on lint errors is preserved in git history (commit 885e1b3).

 - [ ] Run full lint: `npm run lint:cypress`
 - [ ] Run all reference tests: `npm run cypress:run` (filter to reference/)
 - [ ] Verify 0 errors in reference directory